vaikunthd/Prediction-of-Agricultural-N2O-Emissions/README.md

 ## Results

 The project compares the performance of different regression models in predicting N2O emissions.
-Detailed results and visualizations can be found in the Jupyter Notebook.
+Detailed results and visualizations are available in the Jupyter Notebook.

+## ⚠️ Limitations

+- The analysis is based on the available dataset, which may not capture all possible environmental or agricultural variables.
+- Model predictions may not generalize to regions or conditions not represented in the training data.
+- External factors such as climate anomalies or changes in agricultural practices are not explicitly modeled.

 ## Contributing